4th June 2021

 - In the last few years, there have been declining humpback numbers despite increasing monitoring hours.
 We don’t know if this is a concern or whether they have simply decided to travel further offshore.

-- Pygmy Blue Whales in the Bay numbers are variable and range from 100 per annum to 290 .
+- Blue Whales in the Bay numbers are variable and range from 100 per annum to 290 .
 We don’t know the total population, so at present it is difficult to understand the significance of these numbers.
-Pygmy Blue whales are critically endangered.
+Blue whales are endangered.

-- Southern Right Whales – the species of most concern at present.
+- Southern right whales – the species of most concern at present.
 In the early 2000’s we would be lucky to see one.
 In the last few years, there have been up to 100 sightings a season.
-However, Southern Right Whales can remain resident for some time, so many of these sightings could be of the same whale.
+However, southern right whales can remain resident for some time, so many of these sightings could be of the same whale.
 We estimate that we see approximately 30 individuals per annum over recent years.
-Southern Right whales are critically endangered.
-The current concern centres on the impact on them by watercraft approaching closer than the DBCA regulations permit.
+Southern right whales are endangered.
+Many are concerned on the impact on them by watercraft approaching closer than the DBCA regulations permit.

 - We see around 12 -20 minke whales a year.
 Very little is known about them in Geographe Bay to date.
-Any increase in sightings is possibly due to the fact that whale monitors are getting better at spotting them, rather than population growth.
+The increase in sightings in recent years could be due to the fact that whale monitors are getting better at spotting them.